DontShaveTheYak/sebs/README.md

   --version             show program's version number and exit
 ```

-Note: If you are going to have more than one instance in a single region use sebs then you need to pass in a name.
+Note: If you are going to have more than one instance in a single region use sebs, then you need to pass in a name.

 ```
 sebs -b /dev/xvdz -n ${MY_APP_NAME}